roblanf/phypapers/README.md

 5. Decide on a handle.
 Following flypapers' lead, I suggest a short prefix followed immediately by `papers`, e.g. `flypapers`, `phypapers`.
 This means we all know it when we see a literature bot.
 6. Click on your new profile, go to `Edit Profile`
     * `Username`: I suggest making this `prefix_papers` e.g. `fly_papers` or `phy_papers`.
 As above, this helps everyone know what's a literature bot
-    * `Description`: pretty obvious, but it's always nice to know the human who runs it, so good to put your name there if you want to
+    * `Description`: pretty obvious, but it's always nice to know the human who runs it, so good to put your name there if you want to.
+It would be great if you could also put a link to these instructions on your literature bot - that way anyone who sees yours can also make their own.
+On my profile I just wrote: "Make your own literature bot with these instructions: https://github.com/roblanf/phypapers"
 7. Go to `Settings` and scroll down to `App Passwords` and set one up (this is something which allows another service to post to Bluesky on your behalf)

 ### 2. Set up your RSS feeds